johnnovak/gridmonger-site/source/introduction.rst

-A few years ago, I decided to play some old-school dungeon crawlers that I had missed out on as kid, so I started looking for some software tool to replace traditional pen-and-paper mapping.
+A few years ago, I decided to play some old-school dungeon crawlers that I had missed out on as kid, so I started looking for some software tool to replace traditional pencil-and-paper mapping.
 Unfortunately, none of the readily available solutions were to my liking.
-Spreadsheet applications (a popular choice among many cRPG enthusiasts) are too fiddly and slow to work with, and the dungeon mapping tools I could find were either overcomplicated, too barebones, unattractive, or just didn't have the type of keyboard-driven interface I was looking for.
+Spreadsheet applications (a popular choice among many cRPG enthusiasts) are too fiddly and slow to work with, and the dungeon mapping tools I could find were either overcomplicated, too bare-bones, unattractive, or just didn't have the type of keyboard-driven interface I was looking for.

 And that last point is the critical one.
 A cRPG with say ten 32×32 dungeons